Rauda Morcos: Career

-In 2003, Morcos lost her job as a youth educator after she was interviewed for Yedioth Ahronoth (an Israeli tabloid newspaper) about her poetry.
-The journalist promised not to reveal her sexual orientation but then outed her as a lesbian, which led to her being physically assaulted and her car being damaged many times.
+In 2003, Morcos was interviewed for Yedioth Ahronoth (an Israeli tabloid newspaper) about her poetry, and lost her job as a youth educator.
+During the interview, in passing she mentioned her sexuality.
+She said the journalist promised not to reveal her sexual orientation but then outed her as a lesbian, which led to her being assaulted and her car being damaged many times.
 She received anonymous threats and was concerned for her life.